minnn-tw/ci-workshop/README.md

         ```
         docker exec -u root [server/agent-hash] bash -c "chown -R go /home/go/.ssh"
         ```

-    - Adding known hosts manually lol
+4. Add known hosts manually (for now)
         ```
         docker exec [server/agent-hash] bash -c "ssh-keyscan -H github.com >> ~/.ssh/known_hosts"
         ```

-4. Go to config repo and create a new config repo to track.
+5. Go to config repo and create a new config repo to track.
 Ours is simple in this case, our app repo is also our config repo.

     Add a material and name the config repo